stevebuk1/pv_opt/README.md

 <h2>*** Announcment *** </h2>

-Pv_opt is now avaiable as an HomeAssistant App (formely known as an AddOn)
+Pv_opt is now available as an HomeAssistant App (formely known as an AddOn)

-No changes to config.yaml are required
+No changes to config.yaml are required.

 The code that is run is identical to that in AppDaemon, so functionality is identical and no changes to Dashboards are needed.